 I'm sure the thought or conversation about taking CBD on an airplane has come up one time or another.
-This is a common topic of conversation seeing that CBD is legal federally and it's calming attributes have the ability to make it an ideal product for passengers who struggle with stress, anxiety or chronic pain when flying or passengers who simply want to continue their CBD regimen while they are away from home.
+This is a common topic of conversation seeing that CBD is legal federally and it's calming attributes have the ability to make it an ideal product for passengers who struggle with stress, anxiety, or chronic pain when flying or passengers who simply want to continue their CBD regimen while they are away from home.

 What is CBD?

 CBD, short for cannabidiol, is one of many cannabinoids, or molecules found in the hemp plant.
 Unlike its counterpart THC, CBD is non-intoxicating meaning that it will not give the user a "high".
-While CBD is one of the most prominent cannabinoids found in the hemp plant, there are a multitude of other cannabinoids present.
+While CBD is one of the most prominent cannabinoids found in the hemp plant, there is a multitude of other cannabinoids present.

 These receptors are the engine to get CBD through your system and trigger immune responses linked to hemp consumption.
 Since CBD was first discovered, there have been many new forms of consumption as well.
-You can rub CBD balm salve on an area of discomfort or quickly treat yourself to a tasty CBD gummy edible.
+You can rub CBD balm salve on an area of discomfort or quickly treat yourself to a tasty CBD gummy edibles.

 Can You Take CBD Oil On A Plane?

 CBD was legalized in the United States of America in December 2018 through the "Farm Bill".
 This made it possible to fly with CBD domestically.

 When traveling with CBD adhere to the normal TSA requirements when going through the security line as CBD now falls under the same regulation that covers all other items brought through security checkpoints.
 This includes carrying liquids in a container that is less than 3oz and placing them in a clear plastic bag.
 The CBD MUST be hemp-derived and contain less than 0.3% THC.